This page is for entire works that manage to be Heartwarming Moment. When you post a work, just remember to explain what in it is heartwarming.

 Paddington Bear.
 You will never look at marmalade without a nostalgic smile ever again.
 Kind of like when you open a jar a Play-Doh.

-Though you might wanna avoid, um I don't know, Hexwood, Charmed Life, The Time Of The Ghost, The Homeward Bounders, Dogsbody, Eight Days Of Luke...
+Though you might wanna avoid, um I don't know, Hexwood, Charmed Life, The Time of the Ghost, The Homeward Bounders, Dogsbody, Eight Days of Luke...
 They are totally amazing books, just not exactly what you'd call cheerful.
 Actually I can't think of any book by her that's completely free of nightmare fuel, and I've read all but two.
 Still, that's what makes her awesome.
 You read about not nice things happening to nice people and end up with a warm fluffy feeling when it all works out.
 Only, like in a few of the titles above, sometimes it doesn't.

 Terrence Real's books (which sort of straddle the divide between Literature and Real Life) are made of Sweet Dreams Fuel.
 This editor is particularly reminded of a retelling of "Echo and Narcissus" in How Can I Get Through to You?

 Brian Floca's Moonshot: The Flight of Apollo 11.
-Yes, it's a picture book for little kids, but out of ALL the books that came out for the 40th anniversary of the moon landing, this troper thinks this one captured the beauty and wonder the best.
+Yes, it's a picture book for little kids, but out of ALL the books that came out for the 40th anniversary of the moon landing, this one captured the beauty and wonder the best.
 ESPECIALLY the last picture, with the family running outside to play with the little toy rocket and the moon in the background.

 Dinotopia.
 Especially the very first one.
 A utopia of poets, writers, artists, and scientists?
 With friendly dinosaurs?
 Brilliantly illustrated?
 Oh yes.

-The Life Aquatic With Steve Zissou is like a happy, magical fairytale for grownups.
+The Life Aquatic with Steve Zissou is like a happy, magical fairytale for grownups.
 Its whimsy and wonder are childlike without completely distancing oneself from adulthood.

 So Long, and Thanks for All the Fish.
 We've followed Arthur Dent through so very much, from his house (and subsequently his planet) being demolished, going insane, and being given more reasons to say "So this is it.
 We're going to die" than any man should have in his lifetime.
 And in a few months, he recovers his planet (and subsequently his home) and finds true love with someone so right for him that she even makes the idea of leaving Earth once more bearable.
 It's remarkably sweet and somehow feels right to the point where the narrator can concede the point without losing the wit or the trademark simile-ing everything to death.

-Connie Willis's Bellwether and To Say Nothing Of The Dog.
+Connie Willis's Bellwether and To Say Nothing of the Dog.
 Particularly the second - all her trademark screwball-comedy dialogue, a charming homage to Victorian and Edwardian literature, and even in the darker bits, there's a sense that everything will turn out OK.
 Also, fluffy kittens.

 Go break out the stash of books you read as a kid.
 Read one of your old Junie B. Jones books.
 You're welcome.